PRETgroup/modular-code-generation/specs/HAML.md

 ### Formula

-A boolean or algebraic formula that can be used to either represent a boolean or real result.
+A boolean or algebraic formula that can be used to either represent a boolean, real, or integer result.

 A Formula is implemented as a String, and allows for a subset of math operations to be used within.
 Custom functions can also be called, with any arbitrary number of parameters.
-Any real number, the values `true` and `false`, and any variables, can be used as operands for any operation.
+Any real number, integer number, the values `true` and `false`, and any variables, can be used as operands for any operation.
 Parentheses (`(` and `)`) can be used to force operation order, as standard precedence rules are used.

 The operations allowed in a Formula are as follows: